Most people assume Christianity is about behavior modification: "Don't drink or chew or run with girls who do."

-The gospel gives me a healthy balance between two extremes.
-On one hand, while my sins often make me insecure and crush my spirit, when I think on the gospel, my sins don’t crush me because I'm reminded that I’m loved and forgiven (Romans 5:8).
-On the other hand, while my "successes" and good works often inflate my ego, when I think on the gospel, my good works don’t make me self-righteous because I'm reminded that I’m loved and accepted by grace, not my works (Ephesians 2:8-9).
+The gospel gives balance between two extremes.
+On one hand, while my sins make me insecure and crush my spirit, when I think on the gospel, my sins don’t crush me because I'm reminded that I’m loved and forgiven (Rom.
+5:8).
+On the other hand, while my "successes" and good works inflate my ego, when I think on the gospel, my good works don’t make me self-righteous because I'm reminded that I’m loved and accepted by grace, not my works (Eph.
+2:8-9).

 2. The Gospel Provides Power